Zoe2140wu/background-traffic-on-geni/README.md

 * Wait for it to come up and log in
 * Set up extra disk space on tcpreplay node
 * Add static ARP entries on router
+* Get the replaywrapper script from Github: use wget with sudo, specify argument to save in /usr/local/bin, and then run: `sudo chmod a+x /usr/local/bin/replaywrapper`

 ### Acquire dataset